psychoinformatics-de/studyforrest-www/content/pages/index.rst

      Not keen on brain research?
 This project still has something to offer to you!
-For example, our ongoing effort to analyze the **structure of the "Forrest Gump" movie** and to annotate its properties continues to add even more topics that can be explored.
+For example, our ongoing effort to analyze the **structure of the movie "Forrest Gump"** and annotate its properties continues to expand the breadth of topics that can be explored.
 Do breathing and heart rate reflect more than just the emotional content of the movie?
-Why does everybody look at the same spot in some movie scenes but others show no similarity at all?
+Why does everybody look at the same spot in some movie scenes while others show no similarity at all?
 Does it make a difference to watch a movie sitting up versus lying on your back?

      What we're most interested in, we admit, is that which we cannot anticipate.
-So please, invent applications and explore ideas *you* have that we aren't even aware of |---| yet.... and do tell us about them!
+So please, invent applications and **explore ideas you have** that we aren't even aware of |---| yet.... and do tell us about them!

 .. row::